CrayLabs/SmartSim-Zoo/summit/README.md

 ### 1. launch_distributed_model_lsf.py and launch_distributed_model_ompi.py

 Launch a distributed model with OpenMPI through SmartSim.
-This could represent a simulation or other workload that contains the SmartRedis clients and commuicates with the Orchestrator.
+This could represent a simulation or other workload that contains the SmartRedis clients and communicates with the Orchestrator.

 This example runs in an interactive allocation with at least 40 processors, i.e. one node